-Main Electronics Battery Disconnect
+Main Battery Disconnect

-The house and electronics main breaker disconnects ALL battery power to the house and electronics batteries.
-This breaker is located under the lift out storage box in the transom.
-If the boat is stored out of the water, turn off the house and electronics breakers to ensure there is no electrical drain from the associated battery.
+The house/electronics breaker disconnects ALL battery power to the electronics and house battery switch.
+This breaker is located under the helm station access hatch.
+To access remove the hatch and look next to the first battery.
+If the boat is stored out of the water, turn off this breaker to ensure there is no electrical drain from the associated battery.
+Turning off the house main will disable the CO detectors, the automatic bilge pumps and cause the stereo memory to be lost.
+This breaker should NEVER be turned off if the boat is kept in the water as the automatic bilge pumps will not run.